Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/options.rst

    and will update across all of them when edited.
 Clicking this number will make a 'single user copy', duplicating the material, with it linked only to the active object/object's data.
 F (Fake user)
-   Gives the material a 'fake user', to keep the material data-block saved in the .blend file, even if it has no real users.
+   Gives the material a 'fake user', to keep the material data-block saved in the blend-file, even if it has no real users.
 Plus sign
    Add a new material.